Radial boundary elements method, a new approach on using radial basis functions to solve partial differential equations, efficiently: Treating singularity of boundary integrals

 is accurate.
-Then in mathematical sense, we are looking for that $s$ minimises the error function
+Thus, we are looking for that $s$ minimizes the error function

-Note that the error function mainly depends on number of Gaussian nodes, $n$.
-It also depends on smooth function $g$.
-To omit the rule of $g$, the function is expanded around $s$ by Taylor's expansion formula as \bes g(t)= \sum_{i=0:\infty} g^{(i)}(s) ~ (t-s)^i/ i! \simeq g(s) + g'(s) ~ (t-s) + {g''(s)}~ (t-s)^2/{2} , \ees where by inserting the expansion in the error function (\ref{Er}) we have
+Note that the error function mainly depends on the number of quadrature nodes, $n$.
+It also slightly depends on smooth function $g$.
+To omit the role of $g$ in Equation (\ref{Er}), the function can be expanded around $s$ by Taylor's expansion formula as \bes g(t)= \sum_{i=0:\infty} g^{(i)}(s) ~ (t-s)^i/ i! \simeq g(s) + g'(s) ~ (t-s) + {g''(s)}~ (t-s)^2/{2} , \ees where by inserting the expansion in Equation (\ref{Er}) we have

 when